 Our work across a range of projects has reminded us just how important relationships are in children and families services.
 This may seem obvious.
 Ask any children's social worker and surely they will say that establishing empathic relationships with families in important.
 Yet, a recurring theme in our evaluations has been parents telling us how rarely they have felt valued and respected by workers.

 Sara led four evaluations of projects funded under the Department of Education's Innovations Programme.
 These all focussed on child sexual exploitation and, although different in their approaches, a common aim was to sustain or rebuild young people's relationships with their parents or carers.
 In their attempts to do this, workers in all the projects found ways of building trusting relationships with both young people and parents.
 We were struck by how often parents contrasted this with their previous experience of services.

 "No one has have ever listened to me in my whole life".

-We had a similar experience when evaluating the first year of Barnardo's ReachOut project in Rotherham.
+We had a similar experience when evaluating Barnardo's ReachOut project in Rotherham.
 What people valued most about the project was the honest and respectful approach of workers who were willing to challenge when they needed to, but essentially supported parents and children in their relationships with each other: